Professor Mark Greengrass

 MA DPhil FRHistS FSA Chevalier dans l’Ordre des Palmes Académiques

 Early Modern Europe ; History of France in the 16th and 17th Centuries

 The focus of Mark Greengrass’ current research is on opinion and communication in Renaissance France.
-He is currently working on the important collection of papers of François Rasse Deneux, a sixteenth-century surgeon in Paris.
+He is currently working on the important collection of papers of François Rasse Desneux, a sixteenth-century surgeon in Paris.
 He is contributing to research projects on the large collection of correspondence of Bertrand Simiane de Gordes, lieutenant du roi in Dauphiné during the wars of religion.
 He is also working on Protestant historiography during the wars of religion, particularly in connection with Launcelot Voisin, sieur de La Popelinière.
-He is continuing to edit the diary of Samuel Hartlib (the Ephemerides) which he hopes to complete in 2016.
-He is also inventorying the surviving correspondence of Henri de Montmorency-Damville, on whom he is planning to publish a major study in 2018.
-He is a participant in various early-modern research consortia, including the Early-Modern Research Forum (University of Warwick), the Early Modern New Networks group (Queen Mary University of London), the Francis Willughby Project, and the Gossip and Nonsense: Excessive Language in the French Renaissance Research Group (University of Exeter).
+He is continuing to edit the diary of Samuel Hartlib (the Ephemerides) which he hopes to complete in 2018.
+He is also inventorying the surviving correspondence of Henri de Montmorency-Damville, on whom he is planning to publish a major study in 2019.
+He is a participant in various early-modern research groups, including the Centre Roland Mousnier (Université de Paris-IV), the Early-Modern Research Forum (University of Warwick, where he is an honorary research fellow), the Early Modern New Networks group (Queen Mary University of London), the University of Sheffield Francis Willughby Project, and the Gossip and Nonsense: Excessive Language in the French Renaissance Research Group (Kings College London and University of Exeter).